 Cortisone injections may be prescribed by your doctor to help settle inflammation.
 You may be advised to wear a splint following cortisone injection for a period of time as well.

-Surgical treatment is also sometimes recommended by your GP or Specialist to release the pulley, allowing the tendon to move more freely.
+Surgical treatment can also be recommended by your GP or Specialist to release the pulley, allowing the tendon to move more freely.